 If you’re using a version of PayPal Pro that isn’t hosted by PayPal, you’re responsible for ensuring compliance.
 In this scenario, customers send their card payment information to you directly, which means you must authenticate them.

 You’ll need to update your PayPal payment integration to abide by the card issuer’s (Visa, American Express, etc.) requirements for meeting the PSD2 mandate.
 PayPal recommends you integrate 3D Secure 2.0 into your checkout process so that you can authenticate customers and meet PSD2’s SCA requirements.
-PayPal has partnered with Visa’s CardinalCommerce to enable 3D Secure 2.0 authentication through its merchant plug-in integration.

 Not complying with PSD2 could have a major impact on your business, as Tony Arevalo of Carsurance explains: “I would definitely stop using PayPal, or any payment service, if it didn’t comply with the new directive.
 PSD2 applies only to Europe (including the U.K.), but when you run a business that serves customers all around the world, compliance is critical to avoid losing them.”